 - drug or alcohol abuse causing harm to someone.

 If an emergency or critical incident happens...

 - Do not put yourself in unnecessary danger

 - Call 000 for police, fire services or ambulance

-- Call +3 61 5327 9446 for International Student Support, or if we can't answer immediately, call +3 61 5327 6665 - our University 24-hr emergency assistance line for international students.
+- Call +3 61 5327 9446 for International student advisory, or if we can't answer immediately, call +3 61 5327 6665 - our University 24-hr emergency assistance line for international students.
 Give these phone numbers to your friends and family, so that if something happens to you, they can talk to us.